zhiwenh/delib/README.md

 The CLI lets you compile and build Solidity contracts into a JavaScript file that you can then require.
 You can deploy the contract onto the blockchain to call methods and get event logs.
 You can also create, unlock, and get the balance of your accounts.

 ### Set connection options and project paths
 The default connection and file path options are taken from the `delib.js` config file.
 Outside a project all project paths will be relative to where you're calling the command, and the RPC connection will default to localhost at port 8545.
 You can also specify connection options and paths as options.
+Non IPC commands will connect via RPC unless you specify an IPC option.

 | Options | Type | Description |
 | --- | --- | --- |